 “required credit support amount” means the amount by which the network charges liability exceeds the credit allowance of the retailer.

-“Required Generation Credit Support Amount” means the financial value calculated in accordance with clause 3.2.
+“Required Generation Credit Support Amount” means the monetary amount calculated in accordance with clause 3.2.

-“Required Network Credit Support Amount” means the financial value calculated in accordance with clause 3.1.
+“Required Network Credit Support Amount” means the monetary mount calculated in accordance with clause 3.1.

-“retail billing period” means a calendar month or any other period that is agreed between a network provider and a retailer as the retail billing period.
+“retail billing period” means a month or any other period that is agreed between a network provider and a retailer as the retail billing period.

-“retailer” means a person who holds a license authorising them to sell electricity as outlined in the ERA.
-For the purposes of clause A.A.7, a retailer means a person who holds a license authorising them to sell electricity in any of the Australian state or territory jurisdictions.
+“retailer” means an electricity entity that is licensed to sell electricity in the electricity supply industry in accordance with the ERA For the purposes of clause A.A.7 of Appendix A, a retailer means a person who holds a license authorising that person to sell electricity in any of the Australian state or territory jurisdictions.

 “Retailer of Last Resort” has the meaning given to that term in clause 9.2.